Vikram says he's well, media blew health scare out of proportion | Entertainment

 South superstar Vikram says he is doing well and was in hospital following ''mild chest discomfort'' and not a cardiac arrest as blown up by sections of the media and some ''creative'' minds on social media platforms.
 The 56-year-old actor, who was admitted to a Chennai hospital last week, assured his fans he was well and thanked them for their wishes.

 ''There was a mild chest discomfort.
 I went to the hospital only for that.
 But it was blown out of proportion.
 I am doing well...
 When all of you are there with me nothing will happen to me.
 My family, friends, fans and you are there for me,'' Vikram said at the audio launch of his upcoming Tamil film ''Cobra'' on Monday evening.
-The National Award winner was taken to Kauvery Hospital hours before the teaser launch of his much-anticipated period drama ''Ponniyin Selvan: I'' on Friday.
+The National Award winner was taken to Kauvery Hospital on Wednesday but reports of his hospitalisation surfaced on Friday, hours before the teaser launch of his much-anticipated period drama ''Ponniyin Selvan: I''.
 Soon, rumours that he had suffered a cardiac arrest started doing the rounds.
-The claim was dismissed by hospital authorities as well as Vikram's manager Suryanarayanan M.
+The claim was dismissed by hospital authorities as well as Vikram's manager Suryanarayanan M. The actor was discharged from the hospital on Saturday.

 Taking a swipe at the media, the star of films such as ''Pithamagan'', ''Anniyan'' and ''Raavanan'' said he saw a lot of misinformation floating about his health.